The following are typical building works that you may carry out around your home, which will require approval:

 - The installation of a wind turbine which is attached to the building.

 - The installation of photovoltaic or solar panels.

 - Works involving the underpinning of a building.

 - Notifiable electrical work if carried out by an electrician not registered with an applicable Competent Persons' Scheme.

 - Replacement windows and doors if the work is not carried out by a contractor registered with an applicable Competent Persons' Scheme.

 If you live in a conservation area an application for replacement windows is always required.

 Can I check online to see if I need building control approval?

-Check on the interactive house on the Planning Portal to see if the work you propose to do to a detached or semi-detached house, a terraced house, shop, flat or apartment needs building control approval.
+See the interactive section on the Planning Portal to find out if the work you propose to do to a detached or semi-detached house, a terraced house, shop, flat or apartment needs building control approval.